home-assistant/home-assistant.io/source/_integrations/xiaomi_tv.markdown

 ---
-title: "Xiaomi TV"
+title: Xiaomi TV
-description: "Instructions on how to integrate a Xiaomi TV into Home Assistant."
+description: Instructions on how to integrate a Xiaomi TV into Home Assistant.
 logo: xiaomi.png
 ha_category:
   - Media Player